cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

-   Click on the .dmg file
+   Click on the .dmg file and follow the installation procedure

 Microsoft Windows (Cygwin)